wkgcass/vproxy/doc/discovery-protocol.md

 }
 ```

 Request and response will be handled in the same connection.
-The connection will be closed after all the response bytes are transferred.
+The connection will be closed after all the response bytes being transferred.

 ### Procedure